Michael Prue

 Michael David Prue (born July 14, 1948) is a politician in Ontario, Canada.
 Prue was mayor of East York, Ontario to 1997 and subsequently represented the riding of Beaches—East York in the Legislative Assembly of Ontario from 2001 to 2014 as member of the New Democratic Party (NDP)'s Queen's Park caucus.
 He was a candidate in the 2009 Ontario NDP leadership election, finishing in fourth place.
 In 2018, he was elected to the town council of Amherstburg, Ontario, and in 2022 he was elected its mayor.

+In 2022 Michael went door to door and listened to the dreams and visions for residents.